Largest and heaviest animals: Mammals (Mammalia)

 The largest land mammal extant today is the African bush elephant.
 The largest extinct land mammal known was long considered to be Paraceratherium orgosensis, a rhinoceros relative thought to have stood up to 4.8 m tall, measured over 7.4 m long and may have weighed about 17 tonnes.
 In 2015, a study suggested that the extinct elephant Palaeoloxodon namadicus may have been the largest land mammal ever, based on a fragmentary femur estimated to belong to an individual with maximum weight of 22 tonnes.
-This author also suggested that the extinct mastodon "Mammut" borsoni may have rivalled P. namadicus in size.
+This author also suggested that the extinct mastodon "Mammut" borsoni may have rivalled P. namadicus in size..
+However, these estimates remain debated due to the fragmentary nature of the fossil material and the uncertainties involved in scaling from limited remains.
+In 2022, a study proposed that Dzungariotherium may be the largest paracerathere, surpassing even Paraceratherium thus it represents another contender for the largest terrestrial mammal ever, with estimates of approximately 20.6 tonnes.